ruanpereira/Arch_EXP/Installation/README.md

-# INSTALLATION MANUAL, FOR LEARN AND GUIDE PURPOSES,  KDE version, from SCRATCH
+# INSTALLATION MANUAL, FOR LEARN AND GUIDE PURPOSES,  KDE and i3 version, from SCRATCH

 ## First test the connection: